Sign in to track your reading

 Set the scene…

-For today’s scene, we visit the town of Norwich, England, in the mid-1300s.
+Let's visit the town of Norwich, England, in the mid-1300s.
 An anchoress from this community became the first woman known to write a book in English.
 Her actual name remains unknown; her community called her after the church where she lived, the Church of St Julian.
 We know her as Julian of Norwich.

 Loading...